siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 Yes.
 Yes, I do.

+## Why Do I Suck?

+Lack of initiative.
+Genuinely thought I was better than I was (not knowing anything at all).

 ## How Do I Deal With This?

 If realizing how bad you actually are at a thing is half the battle then actually getting better at it is like eight halves.